 It allows you to answer questions such as how do I secure access to published reports?
 How do I restrict visibility of data so that my CEO can see the whole picture, but a department head or regional sales managers will only see results pertaining to their department or regions?
 How do I ensure that published data conforms with legal or regulatory requirements?

 Row-level security is one technique Power BI modelers and report writers can use to resolve these questions.
 By correctly structuring datasets and using Active Directory (AD) security groups, row-level security can enforce data protection at the BI tool level.

-In this webinar recording we discuss and demo how to implement row-level security and restrict access for given users.
+In this on-demand webinar, we discuss and demo how to implement row-level security and restrict access for given users.
 You will learn

-- How to set up static row-level security with groups
+- How to set up static role-level security with groups

-- How to set up dynamic row-level security using DAX
+How to set up dynamic role-level security using DAX

 Data is a valuable and sensitive resource, learn how to protect it.